-Sample unit size scenarios for two-through four-bedroom units are outlined below.
-Other household composition will be awarded unit size based on the items outlined above.
-PRDOH will consider exceptions to unit size determinations on a case-by-case basis.
+Sample unit size scenarios for two (2)- through four (4)-bedroom units are outlined below.
+Other household compositions will be awarded a unit size based on the items outlined above.
+PRDOH will consider exceptions to the unit size determinations on a case-by-case basis to provide an adequate number of rooms to accommodate the household.